-Pro soccer player STROKES OUT during game
+PRO SOCCER PLAYER STROKES OUT DURING GAME

 3. News Articles:

-- BBC, Reuters, and PEOPLEDOTcom covered the incident, emphasizing DeMelo’s stability post-emergency.
+- BBC, Reuters, and PEOPLE.com covered the incident, emphasizing DeMelo’s stability post-emergency.

 - 2021 USWNT Australia Tour: